 11.6 The Company recognises lifetime expected credit losses on trade receivables using a smplified approach by computing the expected credit loss allowance for trade receivables based on a provision matrix.
 The provision matrix takes into account historical credit loss experience and is adjusted for forward looking information.
 The expected credit loss allowance is based on the ageing of the receivables that are due and rates used in provision matrix.

-and other explanatory information to the standalone financial statements as at and for the year ended 31 March 2022 All amounts are in Indian Rupees and in lakhs
+Summary of significant accounting policies and other explanatory information to the standalone financial statements as at and for the year ended 31 March 2023

 Movement in allowance for credit losses of receivables are as follows :